 Fugees scored their first of four Top 10s with this cover of a song Roberta Flack took to Number 6 in 1973 under the full title Killing Me Softly With His Song.
 Lauryn Hill’s powerful vocal – plus, of course, Wyclef Jean saying “one time” in the background quite a lot – helped the Fugees’ version rocket to Number 1 for 5 weeks beginning June 1996.
 Not only that, it’s a million-seller!
 A subsequent version by The Voice contestant Leah McFall managed a Number 36 placing last year.

-The original version of this song, which hit Number 17 in 1975 has been bested not once, but TWICE.
-Two alternate versions hit Number 1: first All Saints in 1998, then a raucous team-up from Pink, Christina Aguilera, Lil Kim and Mya in 2001.
+The original version of this song, which hit Number 17 in 1975, has been bested TWICE.
+Two alternate versions went to Number 1: first All Saints in 1998, then a raucous team-up from Pink, Christina Aguilera, Lil Kim and Mya in 2001.

 Erasure – Abba-Esque